 This touch is administrative, not pushy.
 It acknowledges that emails get buried and provides a friction-free way to restart the conversation.

 Touch 3: The value add (7-10 days later).
-Do not mention the proposal.
+Don't mention the proposal.
 Instead, share something valuable and relevant.
 An article, a case study, a resource, a specific insight related to their situation.

 “I came across this case study about a company dealing with a similar retention challenge.
 Thought you might find it relevant: [link].”